apache/flink/docs/dev/table/sql.md

 ### Top-N

-TopN is used to calculate the maximum/minimum N records in a stream.
-It can be flexibly completed based on OVER window aggregation.
-The grammar is shown as below:

 Top-N queries ask for the N smallest or largest values ordered by columns.
 Both smallest and largest values sets are considered Top-N queries.
-Top-N queries are useful in cases where the need is to display only the N bottom-most or the N top- most records from batch/stream table on a condition.
+Top-N queries are useful in cases where the need is to display only the N bottom-most or the N top- most records from batch/streaming table on a condition.
 This result set can be used for further analysis.

 Flink uses the combination of a OVER window clause and a filter condition to express a Top-N query.
 With the power of OVER window `PARTITION BY` clause, Flink also supports per group Top-N. For example, the top five products per category that have the maximum sales in realtime.
 Top-N queries are supported for SQL on batch and streaming tables.